Stavanger - Lindøy - Langøy - Stavanger.

 Upon arrival at Langøy, follow the graveled path and the sign leading into the forest.
 From here the path is marked.
 Continue over the farm courtyard, into the forest and up some stairs.
 The largest moor of heather opens itself to you in Stavanger’s third largest recreational area.
 Continue to the top, then back via winding paths, blocks of stone and ocean polished shores.
 You stroll back via the farm path and to the courtyard, returning to the pier.

-This hike is 2.8 km long and will take approx. 1 hour.
+This hike is 2.8 km long and will take approximately 1 hour.

 Departure from: Stavanger boat terminal (Fiskepirterminalen)